 Certain scenarios need to be accounted for if measure sets are to be used in their entirety, for example, some providers may only able to report a portion of the required measures (e.g., due to minimum case requirements).
 Sample size considerations and patient mix need to be considered in development.
 Developers and stewards should also consider data issues that can arise from less flexibility.
-For some systems, one approach is to require data reporting from all entities, but those that do not meet prespecified requirements would be left out of decisions or statements about quality.
+For some systems, one approach is to require data reporting from all entities, but those that do not meet pre-specified requirements would be left out of decisions or statements about quality.

-When using measure sets, there is a need to consider if providers can report all measures and how missing data will be handled.
 Requiring that all measures be reported can lead to fewer entities receiving a score unless the majority of those reporting have the ability to meet a measurement system's reporting requirements.
 Details about how missing data are handled and the implication to overall performance inferences should be transparent.
 Various statistical methods or imputation logic may be used to overcome missing or incomplete data.
 If these methods are used, they should support the goal of the measurement system and be accompanied by a reasonable rationale.
 Considerations around incomplete and missing data require separate, rationalized approaches, but should not prevent the development of comprehensive measure sets.
 Methods used to infer performance should be used if it is not possible to report.
 It should not be a tool used by those who simply prefer not to report, a distinction which may be difficult to discern.